-The Biomedical Electronics Certificate designed for individuals seeking additional knowledge and skills in biomedical electronics, especially those in health or electronics occupations.
+The Biomedical Electronics Certificate is designed for individuals seeking additional knowledge and skills in biomedical electronics, especially those in health or electronics occupations.
 This certificate is also appropriate for individuals wishing to explore the field of biomedical electronics.
-All courses transfer to the Electronics / Biomedical Program.
+All courses transfer to the Electronics/Biomedical Technology program.